transcom/mymove/docs/adr/0070-cypress-tests-file-layout.md

 - `+` New pattern for short cypress tests avoids long test files
 - `+` Short cypress files avoids long hard to diagnose tests
 - `+` Clear distinction of old and new PPM tests
+- `+` Smaller tests make it easier to write cypress tests as the larger feature is being developed
 - `-` Opportunity to rename `mymove` to `milmove` in the cypress test folder
 - `-` If all tests are not moved right away will have competing locations for storing new customer cypress tests